 During the first quarter of 2014, we issued 250,000 shares of convertible preferred stock for \$250.0 million ("Series A Shares") to institutional investors.
 Under the Certificate of Designations of the Series A Shares (the "Certificate"), we have the option to redeem all of the Series A Shares on March 15, 2020 and on each successive five-year anniversary of March 15, 2020 thereafter.
 In connection with these same redemption dates, each holder of our Series A Shares has the right to give notice requesting us to redeem all of the shares of Series A Shares held by such holder out of legally available funds.
 In accordance with the terms of the Certificate, if we have legally available funds to redeem all, but not less than all, of the Series A Shares requested to be redeemed on a redemption date, we will deliver to those holders who have requested redemption in accordance with the Certificate a notice of redemption.
-If we do not have legally available funds to redeem all, but not less than all, of the Series A Shares requested to be redeemed on a redemption date, we will not provide a notice of redemption.
-The redemption right will be exercisable in connection with each redemption date every five years until the mandatory redemption date in 2044.
+If we do not have legally available funds to redeem all, but not less than all, of the Series A Shares until the mandatory redemption date in 2044.
 If we are required to redeem all of the holder's Series A Shares, we are required to do so for cash at a price equal to \$1,000 per share (the issuance price) out of funds legally available therefor.
 Due to the redemption provisions of the Series A Preferred Stock, we classify these shares as mezzanine equity, outside of permanent stockholders' equity.

 Between January 31, 2020 and February 3, 2020, we received purported notices from holders of our Series A Shares requesting us to redeem an aggregate of \$250.0 million liquidation preference of our Series A Shares on March 15, 2020.
 We do not have legally available funds to redeem all of the Series A Shares on March 15, 2020.
 As a result, we do not believe, under the terms of the Certificate, that we are obligated to redeem any of the Series A Shares under the Certificate, and, consistent with the exclusive forum provisions of our Third Amended and Restated Bylaws, on January 27, 2020, we filed a claim for declaratory relief in the Superior Court of the Virgin Islands, Division of St. Croix, against Luxor Capital Group, LP and certain of its funds and managed accounts (collectively, "Luxor") to confirm our interpretation of the Certificate.
-Luxor has removed the action to the U.S District Court for the Virgin Islands, and, on March 24, 2020, AAMC moved to remand the action back to the Superior Court of the Virgin Islands, Division of St. Croix.
-That motion is currently being briefed by the parties and is expected to be fully submitted to the Court by no later than June 15, 2020.
+Luxor has removed the action to the U.S District Court for the Virgin Islands, and, on March 24, 2020, AAMC moved to remand the action back to the Superior Court of the Virgin Islands, Division of St. Croix of the Virgin Islands, Division of St. Croix of the Virgin Islands, Division of St. Croix of the Virgin Islands, Division of St. Croix.
+That motion is fully briefed and pending.
+On May 15, 2020, Luxor moved to dismiss AAMC's declaratory judgment complaint.
+That motion has been fully briefed and submitted to the Court as of July 29, 2020.